opengeos/whitebox-python/README.rst

   pip install whitebox -U

 It is recommended that you use a Python virtual environment (e.g., conda) to test the whitebox package.
 Please follow the `conda user guide`_ to install conda if necessary.
-Once you have conda installed, you can use Terminal or an Anaconda Promopt to create a Python virtual environment.
+Once you have conda installed, you can use Terminal or an Anaconda Prompt to create a Python virtual environment.
 Check `managing Python environment`_ for more information.

 .. code:: python

   conda create -n py36 python=3.6
   source activate py36
   pip install whitebox

 Usage